 Please pray for:

-Teachers to be equipped with the best possible resources to be able to create a positive learning environment
+For teachers to be equipped with the best possible resources to be able to create a positive learning environment.

 2013Thanks to the generous support of our sponsors, World Vision was able to work alongside communities to accomplish the following in 2013.

 - Trained local households on fish farming and raising chickens and goats to generate much-needed family income.

 - Provided age-appropriate education to children and youth on the prevention and treatment of HIV and AIDS to help them make healthy choices.